Translating Terrorism in Bangladesh

 • As a Muslim country, Islamic law does not accept ‘adoption’ as such but offers ‘guardianship’, a similar provision for the caring of an orphan.

 In the past 16 years, more than 260,000 children have come to the United States to join their families through international adoption (also called intercountry adoption).
-However, child adoption from Bangladesh is relatively very low in the USA.
-From 1999-2015, only 173 children came to the USA.
-In 2015, only nine children were adopted from Bangladesh.
+However, child adoption from Bangladesh is relatively low in the USA.
+From 1999 to 2015, only 173 children came to the USA, and in 2015, only nine children were adopted from Bangladesh.

 Children adoption of Bangladeshi origin in USA, 1999-2015